All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 AOD-9604 stimulates lipolysis (fat breakdown) and inhibits lipogenesis (fat formation) through a mechanism that appears independent of the classical growth hormone receptor.
 A 2000 study in the Journal of Endocrinology demonstrated that AOD-9604 increased lipolytic activity in both human and mouse adipose tissue in vitro, with effects comparable to the full C-terminal fragment of hGH.
 The mechanism involves activation of beta-3 adrenergic receptors on fat cells.

-Importantly, AOD-9604 does not raise IGF-1 levels, does not promote cell proliferation, and does not alter glucose metabolism in the way that full growth hormone does.
+AOD-9604 doesn't raise IGF-1 levels, doesn't promote cell proliferation, and doesn't alter glucose metabolism in the way that full growth hormone does.
 A 2004 pharmacology study confirmed that chronic administration of AOD-9604 in obese mice produced significant fat mass reduction without changes in lean mass, blood glucose, insulin sensitivity, or IGF-1 concentration.

 The peptide also appears to have some cartilage repair properties.
 Research published in the Journal of Musculoskeletal and Neuronal Interactions in 2010 showed that AOD-9604 stimulated proteoglycan and collagen synthesis in human cartilage explants.
 This has led some clinics to use it for joint health in addition to fat loss, though the evidence for this application is preliminary.